 Wednesday, March 22, 2023

-1 Peter 3:18 - Raised in the Spirit - What Does It Mean?
+1 Peter 3:18 - Made Alive in the Spirit - What Does It Mean?

 Was Peter saying that Jesus was raised by means of God’s spirit?
 Was Peter speaking of Jesus as having been spiritually put to death?